 - Scheduled labs.

 - To know what equipment is required to carry out the skills and how to handle it correctly.

 - To bring all required forms to the scenario testing (evaluation form, chart forms, etc.).

 - To ask the teacher for assistance as necessary.

 - To look for opportunities to practice skills.

 - To restore the lab and/or the equipment to its former position following use.

-- Smoking and open flame are prohibited in the lab at all times.
+- Smoking and open flame are always prohibited in the lab.